Recipes

 Quick start

-1. Download the code for this recipe using git:
+1. Download the code for this recipe using the magic CLI:

-This command is defined in the pyproject.toml file and invokes the max-pipelines CLI using Procfile for convenience.
+This command is defined in the pyproject.toml file and invokes the max-pipelines CLI.

-MAX Serve is ready once you see a line containing the following in the Docker output:
+MAX Serve is ready once you see a line containing the following output:

 Server running on http://0.0.0.0:8000/